philipbrown/merchant/README.md

 ## Collections
 Arrays in PHP are pretty shit.
 PHP claims to be an Object Orientated Programming Language, so instead of using boring arrays, we can use collection objects.

 The `Collection` class is used in a couple of places around this package for dealing with collections of items.
-For example, `ProductList` is a special `Collection` instance that is used internalling in the `Basket` class to hold the current products.

 When you create a new `Collection` instance you can optionally pass in an array of items:
 ```php